Don Quixote (Picasso): Details

-Oil Painting March 3, 1947
+Oil painting March 3, 1947

 There is a claim that the drawing was made from sketches of Picasso's earlier painting created in 1947.
-This painting is oil on canvas and has been verified through pigment analysis, carbon dating, and Kodak slides evaluations confirming that the oil painting pre-dates the Indian Ink drawing from 1955.
+This painting is oil on canvas and has been verified through pigment analysis, carbon dating, and Kodak slides evaluations confirming that the oil painting pre-dates the Indian ink drawing from 1955.

 The original

 In July 2010, Georgian art critics, including Dali Lebanidze, scientist of the G. Chubinashvili National Center of Art History Research and Fixation, claimed to have found the long-lost original drawing the design that appeared in the French magazine in a family’s home in Tbilisi.
 The family received the drawing from a relative abroad and believed that it was a print of the iconic image.

 While the graphic today is generally depicted in a stark black and white, the image that appeared in the weekly journal was in a gray tone.
 The Don Quixote in the Georgian family’s home was in a blue-green paint, which would have created the gray tones of the journal print.
 Attention caught by the unusual color and the apparent old age of the frame, Lebanidze decided to examine it more closely.

-He soon came to the conclusion that the supposed print was in fact the original drawn by Picasso, saying, “The placement of ink on the paper, the incredible energy of the artist’s manner, the complete freedom of lines that reflects inner emotion of the artist – all indicated to the fact that it was the original.
-It is impossible to achieve such freedom, to repeat or copy such spontaneous character of the picture.”
+He soon came to the conclusion that the supposed print was in fact the original drawn by Picasso, saying, "The placement of ink on the paper, the incredible energy of the artist’s manner, the complete freedom of lines that reflects inner emotion of the artist – all indicated to the fact that it was the original.
+It is impossible to achieve such freedom, to repeat or copy such spontaneous character of the picture."

 However, aside from the gushing possibility the original has been found at long last, nearly two years after the above-referenced "discovery", no independent scientific, forensic or critical judgment has been published nor has a high-resolution image been released by Lebanidze or any official of the National Center of Art History Research and Fixation.
 Furthermore, a search of the website (gch-centre.ge) returns not a single reference to the iconic Picasso ink-wash, lending credibility to the assumption that this "discovery" is apocryphal and no more valid than the unproven claim that the original Quixote drawing has been locked inside a St. Denis Church basement safe in France since its creation in 1955.

+In May 2022, a contradicting claim was made by Keith Coppola, a New Jersey art collector, who claims to have found the original, dated 11 February 1955, in an estate sale.
+As of May 2022, Coppola's attempts to have his version authenticated by the Picasso estate have been unsuccessful.